 Department of Sociology

-She has worked as an applied sociologist on several federally funded programs by the U.S. Department of Justice and has consulted on numerous government and private projects.
+She has worked as an applied sociologist on several programs funded by the U.S. Department of Justice and has consulted on numerous projects including sexual assault in the military.
 Additionally, she has served as consultant to several four-year academic institutions on online learning and accelerated degree completion programs.
-At AU, she has designed and taught two online courses (the first in the department).

 MA, Applied Sociology, Old Dominion University